A positive characterization of rational maps: Spines for branched self-covers

 The graph $R_1$ constructed above is quite close to the dual Moore diagram for the corresponding automaton, shown in Figure~\ref{fig:repr-dual-moore} for the running example.
-To get from Figure~\ref{fig:repr-rose} to Figure~\ref{fig:repr-dual-moore}, perform the following steps. \begin{enumerate} \item Homotop the graph map $\phi \co R_1 \to R_0$ so that it is sends vertices to the vertex of~$R_0$.
-In the example, the two $b$ edges of~$R_1$ get mapped to points. \item Take the diagram $D$ to be $R_1$ as a graph, with the vertices numbered arbitrarily. \item Label each edge~$e$ of $D$ by, first, the label of~$e$ in $R_1$ and, second, the element of $\pi_1(R_0)$ represented by $\phi(e)$. \end{enumerate} The dual Moore diagram encodes an automaton, which in the example is given textually in Figure~\ref{fig:repr-text}.
+To get from Figure~\ref{fig:repr-rose} to Figure~\ref{fig:repr-dual-moore}, perform the following steps. \begin{enumerate} \item Homotop the graph map $\phi \co R_1 \to R_0$ so that it sends vertices to the vertex of~$R_0$.
+In the example, the two $b$ edges of~$R_1$ get mapped to points. \item As a graph, the dual Moore diagram~$D$ is~$R_1$, with vertices numbered arbitrarily. \item Label each edge~$e$ of $D$ by, first, the label of~$e$ in $R_1$ and, second, the element of $\pi_1(R_0)$ represented by $\phi(e)$. \end{enumerate} The dual Moore diagram encodes an automaton, which in the example is given textually in Figure~\ref{fig:repr-text}.

 Returning to the general theory, not all combinations of a graph virtual endomorphism $\pi,\phi \co \Gamma_1 \rightrightarrows \Gamma_0$ and a ribbon graph structure on~$\Gamma_0$ are compatible with a branched self-cover.